h2oai/h2o-3/h2o-docs/src/product/getting-started/docker-users.rst

 Prerequisites
 -------------

-- Linux kernal verison 3.8+ or Mac OS 10.6+
+- Linux kernel verison 3.8+ or Mac OS 10.6+
 - VirtualBox
 - Latest version of Docker installed and configured
 - Docker daemon running (enter all following commands in the Docker daemon window)